January 25, 2019

 SEE: A visit to the High Museum of Art is a must pre or post game day.
 Among several noteworthy exhibitions, the current “Look Again: 45 Years of Collecting Photography” (on display through April 14), draws from both the High’s archives and private collections.
 The High Museum began collecting photographs in the early 1970s, and the collection now includes more than 7,000 international photographs by diverse practitioners, including artists, entrepreneurs, journalists and scientists.

-The Sentient Jet 25-Hour Card and Sentient Jet 25-Hour Plus Card are programs of Sentient Jet, LLC (Sentient®), an “Air Charter Broker” under DOT regulations.
-Sentient acts as authorized agent for the Cardholder, which is the “Charterer” under DOT regulations, to contract for transportation services with FAR Part 135 Direct Air Carriers that operate and exercise full operational control over those flights at all times.
-Flights will be sourced through the proprietary Sentient Certified™ Network of Direct Air Carriers that meet all FAA or comparable foreign safety standards and additional safety standards established by Sentient.
+The Sentient Jet 25-Hour Card and Sentient Jet 25-Hour Plus Card are programs of Sentient Jet, LLC (Sentient®).
+Sentient arranges flights on behalf of jet card clients with FAR Part 135 direct air carriers that exercise full operational control of charter flights at all times.
+Flights will be operated by FAR Part 135 direct air carriers that have been certified to provide service for Sentient jet card clients and that meet all FAA safety standards and additional safety standards established by Sentient.